Skip to Main Content

 You can maintain a record of the references you using either a bibliographic software package such as EndNote or by recording the details manually on reference cards.

-For more information on quoting and managing references see the i-cite website
+For more information on quoting and managing references see the Referencing guide.

 Sufficient Acknowledgment